JohnGeorgiadis/reliefjobApi/README.md

    2. If you want to run pub subs cloud functions use `npm run shell` or `yarn shell` BE CAREFUL this is **production code**

 Trello boards with open issues: https://trello.com/b/ZJU9PaUl/graphql-reliefweb

+### Creating custom tokens
+The environment variable GOOGLE_APPLICATION_CREDENTIALS should be set to the path of the file having the firebase initialization config.
+Without it, it is not possible to create tokens.
+TODO: find a way to automatically load this env variable via the secrets where the config file will be hold.